covcom/300CEM/Week_03_XML_and_Gradle/README.md

 ### Gradle build tools

 Instead of using generated wrapper scripts such as gradlew in the previous steps, you can download Gradle and build everything from scratch.
-Follow this tutorial [Building Android Projects with Gradle](https://spring.io/guides/gs/gradle-android/) from String to explore more of Gradle.
+Follow this tutorial [Building Android Projects with Gradle](https://spring.io/guides/gs/gradle-android/) from Spring to explore more of Gradle.